MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 The steps to follow are:

 #.
 Run and setup Jenkins, Artifactory and Gitea
 #.
-Create a Jenkins job template for MMM builds
-#.
 Create a simple MicroEJ module (Hello World)
 #.
 Create a new Jenkins job for the Hello World module
 #.
 Build the module